i-VRESSE/haddock3-webapp/deploy/arq/README.md

 Next steps are to go to http://localhost:8080/register to register as admin and finally submit a job.

-## Second time running
+## Updating existing deployment

-If you alread did an up once before, you might have an old version of the images.
+If you already did an up once before, you might have an old version of the images.
 To get the latest version of the images use:

 ```shell